 3. Write with detail!

 Many people reading your blog will be family and friends wanting to know what you’re doing so write with your senses.
 Explain how it felt to eat tapas after working during your internship in Sevilla, what it the elephants smelled like during your service learning in Thailand, the sound of you instructor's voice during your language module in Paris.
 By doing so, people will become more invested in your journey as they begin to live vicariously through your travels.
 Additionally, people looking to travel will want to know what to expect and will be looking for details to see which destinations grab their attention.
 Write about the sound of the vendors yelling the deals of the day at the Columbia Road Flower Market in London, the graffiti on the walls around Belfast, or the smell of fresh croissants in the mornings in Paris.

 You’ll be traveling with friends and making even more friends along the way!
 Make sure to listen to what they are saying about their you’re traveling.
 This will not only help your blog, it will give you a different perspective and you may notice things you wouldn’t have otherwise.
 Talk to the locals too!
 The local coffee shop barista or the man selling art on the street might have interesting stories and favorite spots in the city you wouldn’t have found otherwise.
 Be sure to include those instances on your blog!

 Unlike travel websites, blogs offer a personal note to the experience and the opportunity to grow your voice.
 Remember that you are the interpreter of the experience and place!
 People are reading your blog to find out what your time was like, so be sure to stay true to you.
 If you’re funny and sarcastic or quiet and reserved, let your voice take center stage on narrating your experience.

 In the end, blogging is an amazing way to remember an incredible experience!
 Bonus?
 It looks AMAZING on a resume!
-Have fun with it and use it to remember you’re amazing and transformative time abroad.
+Have fun with it and use it to remember your amazing and transformative time abroad.